Illuminator-team/Illuminator/docs/developer/software-architecture.md

 # Software Architecture

-The Illuminator is modular Python applications to simulate energy systems.
-In this seciton, we provide an overview of its sotware architecture.
+The Illuminator consists modular Python applications to perform simulations of energy systems.
+This section provides an overview of its sotware architecture.
 The diagram below describes the components of the Illuminator using the terminology of the [C4 model](https://c4model.com/).

 <div align="center">
     <img align="center" src="../_static/img/components.png" width="800">